 This science fiction novel has paved the way for a proliferation of pop-culture narratives from The Matrix to Altered Carbon to Cyberpunk 2077.

-It's a visual masterpiece that becomes unforgettable once you start to follow the protagonist's precarious balancing act performed across the expanses of a dystopian future and the word that Gibson unendingly championed: cyberspace.
+It's a visual masterpiece that becomes unforgettable once you start to follow the protagonist's precarious balancing act performed across the expanses of a dystopian future and the virtual world now described by the term that Gibson first championed: Cyberspace.

 Shibumi by Trevanian